vadymmarkov/Fakery/README.md

 ## License

-**Faker** is available under the MIT license.
+**Fakery** is available under the MIT license.
 See the LICENSE file for more info.